Aloe vera: benefits, dosage, contraindications

 Burns ✪✪✪✪✪

-Clinical research has shown that twice-daily application of aloe gel or cream reduces healing time compared to silver sulfadiazine, framycetin, vaseline gauze, and placebo.
+Clinical research has shown that topical application of aloe gel or cream twice a day reduces healing time compared with silver sulfadiazine, framycetin, petrolatum gauze, and placebo.

 Posologie